I'm not sure I'll do it ever again, either.

 These costs can be as diverse as the brides themselves.
 Often, there is the emotional fallout from family drama.
 I barely remember the first two weddings I was asked to participate in (sorry, friends), let alone ballpark what I spent financially on each.
 But I remember exactly how I felt about each.

 The first time a friend asked me to bridesmaid was in 2005, the year following my own elopement.
 Every little thing made me happier about my decision to not have a wedding.
 I watched the maid-of-honor cluck around the bride.
 She was a pro; this was my first wedding, but her second within four months.
 She had one of those wedding kits, a tackle box filled with tampons and breath mints and safety pins and stain pens.
 Meanwhile, I was flustered by the prospect of group shopping.
-I remember this wedding as being tense for those involved, and I’m certain I had a share in that.
 I felt out of place and un-beautiful and angry with everyone except the happy couple, and therefore generally uncooperative.
 A lot of my stress revolved around dress shopping.
 The bride did her best to run interference for me, being of a similarly zaftig body type.
 We finally found a dress that flattered all three of us equally, in the bride’s colors, on clearance for $50 each.
 It was the best possible scenario, but later, I fought over shoes.

 This wedding was a fairly traditional one, with some heavy hands-on help from the bride’s mom.
 This wedding was a learning curve for me.
 Surprisingly, I did get better at this gig.
 After working out all my anxiety about performing and comparing myself to the rest of the wedding party – basically, getting over myself — I had a good time.
 It was a local wedding, and Nikki didn’t demand that her bridesmaids pay for hefty makeup or hair appointments.
 She might have actually paid for someone to do our hair, which is very generous for a bride.
 The biggest financial cost was probably the bridal shower.
 The other bridesmaids co-hosted it with me.
 We paid my sister (a chef) to cater it, hosted it at my church, and invited every close female friend or relative in Nikki’s life.
 Nikki is an extrovert, so that’s a lot.